-Effective border management and revenue systems

-Effective trade and travel policy and regulation settings contribute to Australia's economic prosperity

-PERFOR PERFORMANCE METRIC METHODOLOGY TO BE REPORTED 3.1.1.1 Facilitation in trade, cargo and traveller streams is maintained or improved compared to previous reporting periods ^ Quantitative assessment of the average clearance times for travellers, air cargo and sea cargo, in comparison to previous reporting periods.
-Qualitative analysis of how the Department increased efficiency and streamlined travel processes, including assessment of overall time savings and the take up rate of automated systems.
-2020 to 2024 3.1.1.2 Number of businesses accredited as Australian Trusted Traders (ATTs) increases compared to the previous year # Quantitative assessment of ATTs accredited during the reporting period, and the total number of accredited ATTs.
-Qualitative analysis of how an increasing number of secure and compliant business undertaking international trade contributes to Australia's economic prosperity, including reducing regulatory burden.
+ACTIVITY 3.1 Effective border management and revenue systems.
+OBJECTIVE 3.1.1 Effective trade and travel policy and regulation settings contribute to Australia s economic prosperity.
+PERFOR RMANCE METRIC METHODOLOGY TO BE REPORTED 3.1.1.1 Facilitation in trade, cargo and traveller streams is maintained or improved compared to previous reporting periods. ^ Primary methodology (Quantitative): Assessment of the average clearance times for travellers, air cargo and sea cargo, in comparison to previous reporting periods.
+Supported by an analysis of how the Department increased efficiency and streamlined travel processes, including assessment of overall time savings and the take up rate of automated systems.
+2020 to 2024 3.1.1.2 Number of businesses accredited as Australian Trusted Traders (ATTs) increases compared to the previous year. # Primary methodology (Quantitative): Assessment of ATTs accredited during the reporting period, and the total number of accredited ATTs.
+Supported by an analysis of how an increasing number of secure and compliant businesses undertaking international trade contributes to Australia's economic prosperity, including reducing regulatory burden.
 2020 to 2024